posit-dev/rsconnect-python/README.md

 ## Deploying Python Content to RStudio Connect

-RStudio Connect supports the deployment of Jupyter notebooks, Python APIs (such as `flask`-based) and apps (such as Dash, Streamlit, and Bokeh apps).
-Much like deploying R content to RStudio Connect, there are some caveats to understand when replicating your environment on the RStudio Connect server:
+RStudio Connect supports the deployment of Jupyter notebooks, Python APIs (such as those based on Flask or FastAPI) and apps (such as Dash, Streamlit, and Bokeh apps).
+Much like deploying R
+content to RStudio Connect, there are some caveats to understand when replicating your environment on the RStudio Connect server: